felix-lang/felix/doc/refman/macros.rst

   stmt := "forall" sname "in" sexpr "do" stmt* "done"

+  x[sthename_pri] := "noexpand" squalified_name

 Semantics
 ---------

-The macro val statement is used to associate a macro name with an expression.
+The `macro val` statement is used to associate a macro name with an expression.

-The forall statement is used to generate a sequence of statements repeatedly replacing occurences of the given name with each of the given expression in turn, and is useful for table generation.
+The `forall` statement is used to generate a sequence of statements repeatedly replacing occurences of the given name with each of the given expression in turn, and is useful for table generation.

+The noexpand prefix is used to prevent expansion of a name which might have been a macro val.
+It is stripped out by the macro processor.

 Constant Folding